 2. Confidential Information shall not include any information:

-(i) That Editor can show by documentary evidence was known to Editor or prior to the date of its disclosure to Editor by Writer or
+(i) That Editor can show by documentary evidence was known to Editor or prior to the date of its disclosure to Editor by Client or

-(ii) That becomes publicly known, by publication or otherwise, not due to any unauthorized act or omission of Editor or any other party having an obligation of confidentiality to Writer; or,
+(ii) That becomes publicly known, by publication or otherwise, not due to any unauthorized act or omission of Editor or any other party having an obligation of confidentiality to Client; or,

-(iii) That is subsequently disclosed by Writer to any person, firm or corporation on a non-confidential basis; or
+(iii) That is subsequently disclosed by Client to any person, firm or corporation on a non-confidential basis; or

-_.(iv) That Editor can conclusively show by documentary evidence that such information was developed independent of any access to the Confidential Information.
+(iv) That Editor can conclusively show by documentary evidence that such information was developed independent of any access to the Confidential Information.